Investigating the role of strangeness in baryon$-$antibaryon annihilation at the LHC: Analysis of the correlation function

-Non-femtoscopic effects stemming from minijet phenomena arising from hard processes at the parton level are present in the measurement of \BBar correlations.
-A data-driven approach is employed using PYTHIA 8.2~\cite{PYTHIA} to model the term $C_{\rm{background}}(\ks)$.
+A data-driven approach is employed using PYTHIA 8.2~\cite{PYTHIA} to model the mini-jet part contained in $C_{\rm{background}}(\ks)$.
 The particle production in such simulations is associated to two processes: particles stemming from a common parton (common ancestors), leading to the minijet component, and particles coming from different partons (non-common ancestors), responsible for the non-jet part.
-The $C_{\rm{background}}(\ks)$ is given by a linear combination of the common and non-common contributions weighted by a factor $w_C$ and $(1-w_{C})$, respectively.
+The $C_{\rm{minijet}}(\ks)$ in Eq.~(\ref{eq:totbackground}) is given by a linear combination of the common ($C_C (\ks)$) and non-common ($C_{NC}(\ks)$) contributions weighted by a factor $w_C$ and $(1-w_{C})$, respectively.
 The ancestor weight $w_C$ is a free parameter in the fit of $C_{\rm{tot}}(\ks)$ to the data.
-A linear baseline $(a+b\ks)$ is added to the ancestors term in $C_{\rm{background}}(\ks)$ to describe non-femtoscopic effects at large \ks~\cite{ALICE:Run1}.
+The common and non-common correlations obtained from PYTHIA 8.2 are fitted with a product of three Gaussian functions up to $\ks=2500$ \MeVc, providing good agreement with the simulated data.
+To account for remaining non-femtoscopic effects at large \ks~\cite{ALICE:Run1}, a linear baseline $C_{\rm{baseline}}(\ks)=a+b\ks$ is added to the ancestors term in Eq.~(\ref{eq:totbackground}).
 The coefficients $a$ and $b$ are fixed by fitting $C_{\rm{background}}(\ks)$ to the data in the region of $400 < \ks<2500$ \MeVc.
 The results for \pap pairs are shown in Fig.~\ref{fig:Minijet}.
-Similar results are obtained for the \paL and \LaL systems.
-A change of $\pm10\%$ in this range and a quadratic polynomial are included to estimate a systematic uncertainty.
 The band represents the $1\sigma$ uncertainty associated to the template fitting.
-The shape of $C_{\rm{background}}(\ks)$ agrees with the data in the region above $\ks \approx 200$ \MeVc, where the non-flat behavior of minijet contributions is visible.
+The shape of $C_{\rm{background}}(\ks)$ agrees within uncertainties with the data in the region above $\ks \approx 200$ \MeVc, where the non-flat behavior of minijet contributions is visible.
+A change of $\pm10\%$ in this range and a quadratic polynomial are included to estimate the systematic uncertainty related to the total background.
+Similar results and conclusions are obtained for the \paL and \LaL systems.